Creating Great Content for Evergreen

 - Use clear section titles and liberally include headings and sub-headings where they help users to quickly find information.

 - Avoid ambiguity.
 Avoid incomplete teasers.
-Give your readers the information as soon as possible and as succinctly as possible.
+Give your readers the information as soon and as succinctly as possible.

 - “Website” is one word.

 - Avoid abbreviations, even for commonly abbreviated words.
-Abbreviations usually don't make any sense when they are read aloud by screen reading software (used by people with visual disabilities).
+Abbreviations usually don't make any sense to users who are unfamiliar with the meaning.
+They also don’t make sense when they are read aloud by screen reading software (used by people with visual disabilities).

 - Refer to the college as The Evergreen State College or Evergreen, not TESC (It’s taken: Thomas Edison State College)